chiffa/BioFlow/dev_log.rst

     -  Circulation with a single protein is a special case when one of the sets contain a single element.

+- Clustering algorithms going beyond the spectral clustering,
+    - Not needing a pre-defined number of clusters
+    - Able to assign the same node to several clusters
+    - Maybe iterative DBSCAN or agglomerative clustering with removal of detected clusters until we hit some threshold on the number of number of nodes - average circulation in cluster
+    - We can deduce that graph from the clustering of sets of random nodes

 Good-to-have; non-critical:
 ---------------------------